 Species rich and declining, chalk grassland is the jewel in the crown on the South Downs downs along the seven Sisters.

-Sheer cliffs and cliff top grassland seem inhospitable but life finds a way to cling on.
+The sheer cliffs and cliff top grassland seem inhospitable but life finds a way to cling on.

 Keeping Birling Gap in good shape for visitors is a full time job and we take our conservation work of this unique site very seriously.